apache/apisix/docs/en/latest/deployment-modes.md

         trusted_ca_cert: /path/to/ca-cert
 ```

-The instance of APISIX deployeas the control plane will:
+The instance of APISIX deployed as the control plane will:

-1. Listen on port `9180` and handle Admin API requests.
+1. Listen on port `9080` and handle Admin API requests.
 2. Provide the conf server which will listen on port `9280`.
 Both the control plane and the data plane will connect to this via HTTPS enforced by mTLS.

 The example below shows the configuration of an APISIX instance as control plane in the decoupled mode: